 How did they survive?

 My mother, who survived the war in Budapest by working with fake papers in a small Hungarian beauty shop, used to say that every single person who survived was a total miracle.

 In 2015, while I was screening my documentary film Yiddish: A Tale of Survival in Ottawa, I happened to meet Chazzan Moshe Kraus and his wife, Rivka.

 In their home, I noticed a framed black and white photograph of a handsome man in a long black coat, black hat, and long side curls.
 And standing next to him was a little boy dressed the same way.
 Tucked into the side of the frame was a small picture of the long-deceased miracle worker, Reb Shayele of Keresztur, Hungary.

 When I asked why the picture was there, Moshe explained that the figures in the photograph were of himself and his father taken before the war and that Reb Shayele was his grandfather.

 Reading Moshe’s memoir The Life of Moshele Der Zinger: How My Singing Saved My Life and other historical testimonies, I realized that Moshe’s life is indicative of a much larger story.
-The story of how ordinary people faced the storm.
-The story of the spiritual resilience of ordinary people caught up in extraordinary circumstances.
+The story of how ordinary people faced the storm and the story of the spiritual resilience of ordinary people caught up in extraordinary circumstances.
 These are the stories I want to tell.